 There has been an increased interest in the past few years to understand how organic contamination of UPW may affect semiconductor devices.
-In the past organic contamination was measured in terms of its Total Oxidizable Carbon content or TOC.
-This measurement of the organic content does not account for the type of organic and how it may react with various wafer surfaces and how the reaction may affect device defects.
-The ITRS is now looking at categorizing organic contaminants in UPW based on the ability to form polar bonds with the wafer surface.
-These categories of organics will be quantified using a failure mode effects analysis (FMEA) approach to determine the criticality of each subgroup.
+In the past organic contamination was measured in terms of its total organic carbon content or TOC.
+This measurement of the organic content does not account for the type of organic and how it may react with various wafer surfaces or how the reaction may impact device yield.
+As a result of this, the ITRS UPW team removed TOC from the table in the 2012 publication.
+In place of TOC we are now categorizing organic compounds in UPW based on the ability to form polar bonds with the various wafer surfaces.
+Immersion lithography lens hazing was previously a driver of UPW TOC<1.0ppb.